bigjosh/VibeSystem/README.md

 Firmware for Dame Products Vibe V2

+Note that this firmware assumes fully populated VIBE V1 board.
+In this configuration, the lowest current draw at full idle is ~50ua.
+At this rate, a fully charged battery will go dead in about [4 months](https://www.google.com/search?q=(160mAh)%2F(50+microamps)+in+months) , so always store fully charged to avoid battery damge.

 User Interface
 --------------
 Pushing button cycles through 3 speed settings and then back to off.